 That said, insurance experts note that purchasing the state’s bare-minimum coverage may leave you financially vulnerable.
 If you cause an accident and the damage exceeds your insurance limits, you could be held liable for the remaining amount and sued if you can’t afford to pay.
 Increasing your policy limits may help avoid this scenario; however, your insurance premiums will likely be more expensive.

 Keep in mind that liability insurance provides coverage for other drivers’ injuries and property damage, but it typically doesn’t cover your costs.
 You can bolster your plan by adding collision insurance, which helps repair your vehicle after a crash regardless of fault, and comprehensive insurance, which helps pay for non-collision-related damage (like damage from fire, theft, vandalism, falling objects and animals).
 Altogether, this is commonly called full coverage.

 If you are unsure how much insurance coverage you need, consider reviewing your situation with a licensed insurance agent.

 Is West Virginia a no-fault state?

-West Virginia is not a no-fault state but is instead a “tort” state, which means if you are involved in an accident in West Virginia, fault will be assigned to one (or more) of the drivers.
-This fault determination is what the insurance company will use to consider who is responsible for covering the accident.
+Instead, West Virginia is a “tort” state.
+This means if you are involved in an accident here, fault will be assigned to one (or more) of the drivers.
+Fault allocation is what the insurance company will use to determine who is responsible for paying for the resulting damage.
 If it is deemed that you are less than 50% at fault for the accident, you may be able to recover your losses from the other parties involved.

 Penalties for driving without insurance in West Virginia

-- License and registration suspension
+- Vehicle registration suspension